50 Habits Healthy Families Always Have

 They never eat alone

 “In our crazy, overscheduled world, this may seem impossible, but if you make it a rule that nobody in the family eats alone, it helps physical and mental health.
 This may mean that one parent waits to eat with a child who is at a sports practice until late while the other parent eats with another child who gets home earlier and is hungry.
 You have to find the algorithm that works for your family.
 Also, technology doesn’t count as company so get everyone at the table to turn off their devices and put away books and newspapers.” —Liza Baker, health coach, professionally trained chef, and cookbook author.
-Try one of these 11 healthy family dinner ideas.
+Once you’ve adopted this as one of your healthy habits, try one of these 11 healthy family dinner ideas.

 They try sushi together